 - Choose the area you want to download.

 - You can now pinch-to-zoom in and out, making the download area larger or smaller.

 - After making your selection, hit the Download button in the lower-right corner.

-Once your maps are downloaded you can navigate and find directions as you would when online.
-Just remember not every feature will be there, as we mentioned before.
+You can navigate and find directions without a data connection now.
+Just remember, not every feature will be there, as we mentioned before.

-Taking a quick trip offline, but don’t need the entire area saved?
+Taking a quick trip but don’t need the entire area saved?
+There’s a more temporary way to use Google Maps offline.
 Navigation works offline just by setting up your route when you have a connection.
 Maps will automatically download the info you need to get to your destination.
 This is completely independent of your manually downloaded map areas.
-Once your route is configured, Maps will hold the data at least until you get to your destination, or until Maps is turned off on your device.
+Once your route is configured, Maps will hold the data until you get to your destination or until Maps is turned off on your device.